Pepperdine Restoration Plan

 University-wide Cleaning Protocols

-A comprehensive, enhanced cleaning plan will be in place for the fall semester and will be implemented and tailored to permitted campus use and on-campus population size.
-It will include routine cleaning the community is familiar with, along with many additional measures put in place to address the current conditions.
+A comprehensive, enhanced cleaning plan is in place and tailored to permitted campus use and on-campus population size.
+It includes routine cleaning the community is familiar with, along with many additional measures put in place to address the current conditions.
 This plan has been developed in conjunction with many departments across campus to address issues common across campus spaces and particular needs specific to individual areas.

-Pepperdine University will provide enhanced cleaning, which includes an additional 8 AM to 5 PM cleaning presence throughout the campus.
+During the pandemic, Pepperdine University is providing enhanced cleaning, which includes an additional 8 AM to 5 PM cleaning presence throughout the campus.
 This enhanced cleaning supplements the daytime and overnight cleaning shifts that were in place prior to the pandemic.
 Enhanced cleaning procedures include routine cleaning, sanitizing of high-touch areas, and the addition of multiple cleaning and disinfecting rotations per day.
 These cleaning protocols follow all relevant CDC and other health and safety guidelines.
 All cleaning products are EPA approved.

-The University's custodial staff disinfects campus-wide high-frequency touchpoints twice daily, with additional disinfection during overnight shifts.
+The University's custodial staff disinfects campus-wide high-frequency touchpoints twice daily.
 This includes door handles, handrails, elevator buttons, grab bars, drinking fountains, water refill stations, public area counters and tables, light switches, keypads, and restroom fixtures.
-It also includes high-frequency touchpoints within classrooms, offices, indoor and outdoor common spaces, and student residential spaces.
+It also includes high-frequency touchpoints within offices, indoor and outdoor common spaces, and student residential spaces.

-Disinfectant materials will also be provided within each classroom for more frequent
+Disinfectant materials are provided within each classroom for more frequent disinfection

-in common areas, entry and exit points, and all throughout campus.
-More in-depth information
+is broadly available in common areas, entry and exit points, and all throughout campus.

-about the Department of Facilities' cleaning protocols in academic, administrative,
+More in-depth information about the University's cleaning protocols in academic, administrative,

-and athletic spaces can be found in the Malibu campus cleaning scope guidelines.
+and athletic spaces can be found in the campus cleaning scope guidelines.